yangoliver/yangoliver.github.io/_posts/2016/2016-04-09-using-kgdb-debug-linux-kernel-3.md

 	(y or n) y
 	Reading symbols from /usr/lib/debug/usr/lib/modules/3.10.0-327.el7.x86_64/kernel/drivers/net/ethernet/intel/e1000/e1000.ko.debug...done.

-Then we should be able to do e1000 module debug by using e1000 symble directly.
-For exmaple, setting the break points in `e1000_intr`.
+Then we should be able to do e1000 module debug by using e1000 symbols directly.
+For example, setting the break points in `e1000_intr`.

-Overall, the whole debug steps are quite complex and low efficiecy.
+Overall, the whole debug steps are quite complex and low efficiency.
 Do we have a better way to load e1000 symbol?

 #### 3.4 Load e1000 symbols by gdb scripts